 School children of all ages deserve creative and motivated English teachers, who are confident in their own language abilities, and that is what we in the English department try to help you become.
 Although MGL 1-7 students can gain formal competence to teach English with the courses in the Spring (English 1), we highly recommend that all students continue to complete the autumn semester (English 2).
 Experience shows us that the increase in fluency and a feeling of security that this extra semester brings is invaluable for all our students.

 It is expected that students will use every opportunity to practice and to use English throughout the course.
 In the Spring semester students will be offered the opportunity of a two-week study tour to the Norwegian study centre in York, UK.
 There are also opportunities for students to take their second semester (English 2) with partner universities abroad.

 At the end of the course the student will have knowledge of:

 How teacher beliefs can affect the decision making and roles language teachers play in the classroom and how the EPOSTL will help them to notice their teaching abilities

-How young learners learn their L1 (mother tongue) and acquire a L2 (foreign/additional language) based on current theories and practices.
+How young learners learn their L1 (mother tongue) and acquire a L2 (second/foreign/additional language) based on current theories and practices.
 In connection to this, the use of L1 to support L2 development will be introduced